quintans/goSQL/README.md

 (English is not my native language so please bear with me)

-goSQL aims to facilitate the convertion between database tables and structs, but has intention on hiding the developer from the SQL.
+goSQL aims to facilitate the convertion between database tables and structs, but has intention of hiding the SQL from the developer.

 With that said we can use structs as a representation of a table record for CRUD operations.